EyalGrinberg/Chess/GUI/README.md

 This project is a graphical user interface (GUI) implementation of a chess game built using Python and Tkinter.
 It allows two players to play chess against each other in an interactive, visually appealing environment.

-The game supports all standard chess rules, including castling, pawn promotion, and draw conditions.
+The game supports all standard chess rules.

 ## How to Play